The “Operazione Foca monaca” project was launched on September 22nd; the planned actions are in full swing and are arousing a lot of interest.

 Creating a network to share news and sightings is essential if we want to protect the presence of this mammal; the creation of citizen science groups is undoubtedly the first step to give life to new initiatives at the local level.
 A series of seminars, “To learn more”, which will be held in February in Oristano by experts and scientists, will start the formation of these groups.
 The seminars will also be attended by teachers who want to work with their classes on initiatives dedicated to children and young people, thus creating a synergy between schools and citizens.

-The whole project is based exclusively on voluntary work; the expenses that its complexity imposes are entrusted to a crowdfunding campaign that will start on September 22nd on the “Produzioni dal basso” platform that will allow us to send specially created materials to the generous people who will donate.
+The whole project, in fact, is based exclusively on voluntary work; the expenses that its complexity imposes are also entrusted to a fundraiser on the “Produzioni dal basso” platform through which we will send specially created materials to the generous people who have donated.

 Re-establishing a friendship with the monk seal will not be easy, we ask you to help us by personally participating in the various actions and by concretely helping us by joining the fundraising.

 Further updates will be published on this site and on our Facebook page.